atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Building location (GPS coordinates): -75.20313, 39.95276

 - Braille/tactile signage: There *is* Braille/tactile signage: Braille signs outside of every classroom or lecture hall

+- Inaccessible spaces: There is *not* Inaccessible spaces signage in this building.

 ### Building Features